 Jane Hunt echoed these sentiments, saying, “I didn’t used to understand how incredibly important it is.
 I’ve been painting for 25 years and I don’t know what’s happened to most of my art.”

 More information about an artwork, the story behind it, and its artist can actually help a piece’s artistic and monetary appreciation.

 According to Christine Guernsey, ISA CAPP, solid and documentable provenance increases the value and desirability of an artwork.
-Failure to keep careful records of this pertinent information can cause a work to be undervalued, remain unsold, or lost without promise of recovery.
+Failure to keep careful records of this pertinent information can cause a work to be undervalued, remain unsold or lost without the promise of recovery.